HX17/quote-generator/README.md

 # quote-generator

-To generate a random quote in English
+To generate a random quote in English using api "Quotes and Expressions".